 May 1, 2013.
 Dr. Sitindra Dirghangi joined the EBL lab as a postdoctoral research associate.
 He just completed his defense from Yale University.
 Welcome, Sitindra!

-April 7, 2013.
-Dr. Jaisi gave a talk on ‘application of stable isotopes to study phosphorus biogeochemistry’ in the 245th ACS National Meeting held in New Orleans, Louisiana.
+Apr 7, 2013.
+Dr. Jaisi gave a talk on the ‘application of stable isotopes to study phosphorus biogeochemistry’ in the 245th ACS National Meeting held in New Orleans, Louisiana.

-October 18, 2012 – “Inside Delaware” published EBL research as Sustaining Our Region: Chesapeake Bay Conservation- Tracing Phosphorus Pollution.
-This newletter is mailed to 7,000 donors and prospective donors.
+Oct 18, 2012 – “Inside Delaware” published EBL research as Sustaining Our Region: Chesapeake Bay Conservation- Tracing Phosphorus Pollution.
+This newsletter is mailed to 7,000 donors and prospective donors.

-September 6, 2012.
+Sep 6, 2012.
 Installation of isotope ratio mass spectrometer (IRMS).
-Thermo Delta V mass spectrometer along with Thermochemical Elemental Analyzer (TC/EA), Elemental Analyzer (EA), and Gasbench (GB) were installed and calibrated.
-A three week long exhaustive process of calibration was successfully completed on Sept 6.
-The EBL lab now has the capability to measure series of isotopes (H, C, N, S, and O of H2O, PO4, SO4, NO3, CO3).
+Thermo Delta V mass spectrometer along with Thermochemical Elemental Analyzer (TC/EA), Elemental Analyzer (EA), and Gasbench (GB) was installed and calibrated.
+A three-week-long exhaustive process of calibration was successfully completed on Sept 6.
+The EBL lab now has the capability to measure a series of isotopes (H, C, N, S, and O of H2O, PO4, SO4, NO3, CO3).

 September 1, 2012.
 Dr. Xiaona Li joined the EBL lab as a postdoctoral research associate.
-She graduated from Stony Brook University and worked as postdoctral researcher at Rutgers before joining UD.
+She graduated from Stony Brook University and worked as a postdoctoral researcher at Rutgers before joining UD.
 Welcome, Xiaona!

-August 20, 2012.
+Aug 20, 2012.
 Jiangqi Wu joined the group as a graduate student.
-Welcome, Jiangqu!
+Welcome, Jiangqi!

-June 25-29, 2012.
-Dr. Jaisi gave an invited talk entitled ‘Biogeochemical cycling of phosphorus in soils and sediments’ in ISOPHOS 2012 conference in Switzerland.
+Jun 25-29, 2012.
+Dr. Jaisi gave an invited talk entitled ‘Biogeochemical cycling of phosphorus in soils and sediments’ at ISOPHOS 2012 conference in Switzerland.

-June 4, 2012 – Delaware First Media news published a news article about Chesapeake Bay dead zone featuring research in Jaisi Lab.
+Jun 4, 2012 – Delaware First Media news published a news article about the Chesapeake Bay dead zone featuring research in Jaisi Lab.